 Do note that poison ivy is not spread by oil from the rash’s blisters.
 It is only spread by the plant’s oils.
 So what you’re trying to do with the Dawn is not clean the blisters, but remove the poison ivy’s oils.
 But it is important to keep the blisters clean, as scratching them open could lead to them getting infected.
 To keep from scratching, keep this poison ivy anti-itch cream in your first aid kit.
 If you’d prefer a natural solution, this naturally derived herbal salve has great reviews.

 20. Grill Cleaner

 Yet another one of the frugal ways to use Dawn dish soap is to clean your grill!
 Just put your cooled, greasy grill rack in a big bag that you can seal shut (like a big trash bag).
 Then pour a gallon of water and 1/2 cup of Dawn into the bag.
 Let the bag sit about 10 hours or overnight.
-The next day you can just scrub your grill down with your wire brush, give it a rinse, and it’ll be nice and clean!
+The next day you can just scrub your grill down with your wire brush, cordless drill brush attachment, grill cleaning block, or wood scraper.
+Then give it a rinse, and it’ll be nice and clean!

 Have you ever used Dawn as anything other than dish soap?

 You might also be interested in these similar posts: